 - Track, track, track.
 Just like your website, increasing the conversion rate from site search is an ongoing process.
 Make it a habit to track the impact of every change on the conversion rate.

 The bottom line: improve your site search and watch conversion rates increase.
 This is a high-level overview at what site search can do.
 We cover these topics, and so much more in our latest whitepaper.
-Download “Intelligent Site Search for CMOs” to learn more about best practices and how you can improve your site search experience today.
+Register for “Impact To-Go: Website Search Best Practices” webinar to hear our product team provide a more in-depth explanation of how you can improve your site search experience today.